qmlbook/qmlbook/en/ch04/index.rst

         :end-before: <<M4

 #.
-A element is centered on a parent element
+An element is centered on a parent element

     .. literalinclude:: src/anchors/anchors.qml
         :start-after: M5>>
         :end-before: <<M5

 #.
-A element is centered with an left-offset on a parent element using horizontal and vertical center lines
+An element is centered with an left-offset on a parent element using horizontal and vertical center lines

     .. literalinclude:: src/anchors/anchors.qml
         :start-after: M6>>